Senior 5 min · March 06, 2026

 Symptom

-virtual function calls return base-class behaviour even though you passed a derived object; the override is completely ignored —
+Virtual function calls return base-class behaviour even though you passed a derived object.
+The call uses the base copy, ignoring derived state.

 Fix